Fly Girl (Flo song)

-"Fly Girl" is a song by British girl group Flo featuring American rapper Missy Elliott, released on March 23, 2023, through Island Records.
+"Fly Girl" is a song by British girl group Flo featuring American rapper Missy Elliott, released on 23 March 2023, through Island Records.
 The lyrics were co-written by the group members, Elliott, and Camille Purcell.
 The composers who participated in the song include Corte Ellis, James Anderson, Jamal Woon, Ryan Ashley, Tre Jean-Marie, and producers MNEK and WhyJay.
 It interpolates Elliott's 2002 single "Work It".

 Background and release

 Flo first teased a collaboration with Missy Elliott in July 2022 in an interview with Complex, when asked about dream collaborations.
-On March 14, 2023, Flo posted a video through their social media featuring a sample of the song "Work It" alongside a pre-save link on Spotify and Apple Music respectively.
+On 14 March 2023, Flo posted a video through their social media featuring a sample of the song "Work It" alongside a pre-save link on Spotify and Apple Music respectively.

-On March 17, 2023, a new snippet of the group's new song titled "Fly Girl" was presented, where Elliott's voice could be heard, further increasing the rumors.
-Flo officially announced the song and its release date of 21 March, 2023, confirming the partnership with Missy Elliott.
-On March 23, 2023, the song was released along with a music video.
+On 17 March 2023, a new snippet of the group's new song titled "Fly Girl" was presented, where Elliott's voice could be heard, further increasing the rumours.
+Flo officially announced the song and its release date of 21 March 2023, confirming the partnership with Missy Elliott.
+On 23 March 2023, the song was released along with a music video.

 Music video

-The official music video was directed by former Beyoncé dancer Tajana Tokyo and was released along with the song on March 23, 2023.
+The official music video was directed by former Beyoncé dancer Tajana Tokyo and was released along with the song on 23 March 2023.
 Stella, Renée and Jorja invite their Fly Girls to Flo's club party, where Missy Elliott makes an appearance.

-The music video became the last music video to be played on the British music channel Trace Hits directly before its closure on April 27, 2023.
+The music video became the last music video to be played on the British music channel Trace Hits directly before its closure on 27 April 2023.